-The Cook Family Foundation offers a scholarship to all Shiawassee area students who are admitted to the University of Michigan.
+The Cook Family Foundation has a role in four scholarships to the University of Michigan.
+From them, we offer a scholarship of at least $3,000 to Shiawassee area students who are admitted to the University of Michigan.
 For Michigan residents, UM may be your most affordable option and is certainly a great value.
 In addition to providing advice and help with the application process, the Foundation is committed to helping students receive scholarships and the maximum amount of financial aid.
 Watch this video to learn how and why we work with students:

 Scholarships

-Several scholarships are available to local students.
+Four scholarships are available to local students: the Bruce and Jacqueline Cook Scholarship, the Donald Cook Scholarship, the Kuhlman Family Scholarship and the Cook Family Foundation Scholarships.
 In addition, the University of Michigan provides an unparalleled amount of need based financial aid to students from the state of Michigan.

 Scholarships are available to applicants to any of the colleges at the University of Michigan: Literature Science and the Arts (LS&A); Engineering; Information; Business; Public Policy; Nursing; Kinesiology; Pharmacy; Public Health; Dental Hygiene; Education; Music, Theater & Dance; Architecture & Urban Planning; and Art & Design, including UM-Dearborn or UM-Flint.